JATTYz/TIP-Project-2023/README.md

-# Rover Car Club of Australia - Technology Innovation Project 2023 / Group 2
+# Rover Car Club of Australia - Technology Innovation Project 2023
 ### This project is a prototype web application for RCCA.
 ### Key features of the web application are listed below:
 - Upload of rover related records (eg. Journal Articles, Photograph Commercials, etc...).